JoshuasProgramming/JoshuasProgramming/README.md

 <img width="55%" align="right" alt="Github" src="https://raw.githubusercontent.com/onimur/.github/master/.resources/git-header.svg" />

 - 👨🏽‍💻 I’m currently working on [LeetCode Problems](https://github.com/JoshuasProgramming/LeetCode-Problems);
-- 🌱 I’m currently learning HTML, CSS5, SASS, JavaScript ES6, React, PHP;
+- 🌱 I’m currently learning React, algorithms and Tailwind CSS;
-- 👯 I’m looking to collaborate on anything🤝;
+- 👯 I’m looking to collaborate on anything that we can both add to our portfolio🤝;
 - 📫 How to reach me: joshuasmotivation@gmail.com;

 **Languages and Tools:**